theworldisnotflat/shriveling_world/README.md

 The  "shriveling_world" project aims at producing images of the global geographical time-space, using the third dimension, as in time-space relief maps.
 The word "shriveling" was introduced by Waldo Tobler in his comments of Mathis-L'Hostis time-space relief image, in order to describe the complex contraction process suggested by the model.
-A [scientific blog](https://timespace.hypotheses.org/) contains principles, reflections, references and images related to this project.
+A [scientific blog](https://timespace.hypotheses.org/) contains principles, reflections, references and images related to the project.

 # How to use